NATO lays out its next steps after Russia’s ‘brutal act of war’ on Ukraine

 “Russia has attacked Ukraine,” Stoltenberg told journalists from NATO headquarters in Brussels.
-“Peace on our continent has been shattered.”
+“Peace in our continent has been shattered.”

-Stoltenberg’s remarks followed an extraordinary meeting of NATO members and formal requests by officials in eight eastern European and Baltic nations, including Poland and Estonia, to hold a security consultation under Article 4 of NATO’s 1949 founding treaty.
+Stoltenberg’s remarks followed an extraordinary meeting of NATO members and formal requests by officials in eight Eastern European and Baltic nations, including Poland and Estonia, to hold a security consultation under Article 4 of NATO’s 1949 founding treaty.
 The measure lets allies register their defense concerns in a way that stops short of a formal request for assistance after an attack.

 Russia launched a military assault against Ukraine early Thursday, with attacks coming “from the north, east and south,” according to Ukrainian President Volodymyr Zelensky, who declared martial law and broke off diplomatic ties with Moscow, as Ukrainian forces tried to push back Russian forces advancing toward the capital, Kyiv.

 Ukraine is not a member of NATO but it has expressed a desire to join.
-Russia contends that the eastward expansion of NATO — which has accepted 10 central and eastern European nations as members since the breakup of the Soviet Union — poses an existential threat.
+Russia contends that the eastward expansion of NATO — which has accepted nearly a dozen Central and Eastern European nations as members since the breakup of the Soviet Union — poses an existential threat.

 The North Atlantic Council, the alliance’s main political decision-making body, said in a statement Thursday that it has decided “to take additional steps to further strengthen deterrence and defence across the Alliance,” as it warned that “Russia will pay a very heavy economic and political price” for its actions.

 Details of NATO’s new plans are scarce.
-Stoltenberg told reporters in Brussels on Thursday that the alliance has activated its “defence plans” at the request of its top military commander, Gen. Tod Wolters.
-The plans, he said, “will enable us to deploy capabilities and forces, including the NATO Response Force, to where they are needed.”
+Stoltenberg told reporters in Brussels on Thursday that the alliance has activated its “defense plans” at the request of its top military commander, Gen. Tod Wolters.
+The plans, Stoltenberg said, “will enable us to deploy capabilities and forces, including the NATO Response Force, to where they are needed.”

-Justyna Gotkowska, a program coordinator at the Centre for Eastern Studies, a Warsaw-based think tank, said next steps may involve sending troops from the Very High Readiness Joint Task Force (VJTF), a contingent of some 20,000 rapid-response forces, to NATO’s eastern flank.
+Justyna Gotkowska, a program coordinator at the Center for Eastern Studies, a Warsaw-based think tank, said next steps may involve sending troops from the Very High Readiness Joint Task Force (VJTF), a contingent of some 20,000 rapid-response forces, to NATO’s eastern flank.
 She expects to see “more European allies involved in enhancing military presence on the eastern flank,” she said.

 NATO does not have a legal obligation to defend Ukraine from an invasion, Gotkowska said.
 Yet NATO and Ukraine are partners, and since Russia’s 2014 annexation of Crimea, the alliance has invested in programs to help Ukraine ensure its own security.